jkillingsworth/jkillingsworth.com/_posts/2022-06-06-using-the-kelly-criterion-for-optimal-bet-sizing.md

     \end{document}
 {% endlatex %}

-Settings the derivative to zero and solving for the bet size, we can arrive at the optimal bet size that maximizes the growth rate:
+Setting the derivative to zero and solving for the bet size, we can arrive at the optimal bet size that maximizes the growth rate:

 {% latex fig-28 %}
     \begin{document}